 This is a very powerful capability to re-run tests in case of failures.
 If a part of the test cases needs to be re-executed for any reason (such as application environment issue etc.), you can do so from the test report and all instances of execution reports are consolidated into the main execution report.
 This facilitates easy sharing and analysis of reports which is targeted for one execution cycle.
 More information about test re-run here.

 Review report in verbose mode

-By default, some of the non-essential information is hidden from display in test report.
-In case you are reviewing report for troubleshooting and if all finer details are required, click on the verbose icon in the test case detail header as shown below.
+By default, some of the non-essential information is hidden from display in the test report.
+In case you are reviewing the report for troubleshooting and if all finer details are required, click on the verbose icon in the test case detail header as shown below.
 This opens up all the hidden statements.

 Aborting test execution

-When a test run is in-progress status and if is required to be stopped, you can abort the test from the report.
+When a test run is in in-progress status and if is required to be stopped, you can abort the test from the report.
 You can accomplish this by clicking on the action menu in the top right corner of the test report.

 Export and Email report

-Report link along with summary of test case status can be emailed to a specified list of recipients.
+Report link along with a summary of test case status can be emailed to a specified list of recipients.
 You can also export the report in pdf and excel formats for further sharing.
 All these options are available from the top-right action toolbar.